aurbac/workshop-containers-cdk-react-amplify/README.md

 7.7\.
 Install the node dependencies with `npm install`.

 7.7\.
-Edit the file **src/environments/environment.prod.ts** and change the value for **path** to your load balancer DNS Name.
+Edit the file **src/environments/environment.prod.ts** and change the value for **path** to your load balancer DNS Name, use the editor included in Cloud9 environment.

 7.7\.
 Build the angular application for distrbution with `ng build --prod`.

 7.8\.
-Upload the distribution files to your bucket with `aws s3 sync dist/frontend/ s3://<your-bucket-name>/`, change <your-bucket-name> with your bucket name created.
+Upload the distribution files to your bucket with `aws s3 sync dist/frontend/ s3://<your-bucket-name>/`, change `<your-bucket-name>` with your bucket name created.